GameDriver-io/gdio.unreal_api.doc/gdio.unreal_api/ApiClient/GetObjectPosition.md

 # ApiClient.GetObjectPosition method

-Return the position of a specific object.
+Return the position of a specific object.The position returned is in worldspace coordinates for an actor or a component and screenspace coordinates for widgets.

 ```csharp
 public Vector3 GetObjectPosition(string objectHierarchyPath,